WHAT DOES A HUISSIER DE JUSTICE DO?

 PROCEDURE FOR SERVICE OF PAPERS ON A HUISSIER

 For most American attorneys, service under the Hague Service Convention is completing an opaque Article 5 request form, organizing a pile of documents, and sending it to a foreign central agency.
 As a private process service agency, Undisputed Legal is exceedingly capable of ensuring that the letter of request complies with the requirements of the Hague Service Convention.
 However, in many cases, a plaintiff can utilize Article 10(b) channels to achieve service.
-The Huissier de Justice is the key to this prompt and efficient service in France, Luxembourg, Belgium, and even Québec after the local private process service agency has securely sent the documents.
+The Huissier de Justice is the key to this kind of prompt and efficient service in France, Luxembourg, Belgium, and even Québec after the documents have been securely sent by the local private process service agency.
 In the Netherlands, the gerechtsdeurwaarder fills a role comparable to that of the huissier

 In other words, if a foreign country does not object to Article 10, an American attorney may engage a huissier or gerechtsdeurwaarder directly to serve legal documents there.
 There is no need to submit a request to the Central Authority under Article 5.
 This allows a private process server to ensure the papers are delivered better.

-It should be noted that *Germany, Austria, and German-speaking Switzerland also employ deurwaarders (in francophone Switzerland, these are still referred to as huissiers), but these nations take issue with Article 10 and are not considered further.
+It should be noted that *Germany, Austria, and German-speaking Switzerland also employ deurwaarders (in francophone Switzerland, these are still referred to as huissiers), but these nations take issue with Article 10; therefore, they are not considered further.
 For defendants involved in high-conflict family law matters, bailiffs may be particularly important in reducing their anxiety.
 For many cases, they are the sole source of information available to the accused.

 1. Additionally, they can certify character evaluations for use as evidence in court.